javorszky/form3takehome/README.md

 After having written the individual rules and found that most code is repetitive, I've extracted the main validation functionalities into their own functions where I can pass in parameters to check values against.

-Two notable exceptions here: Italy's conditional formatting of the bank ID based on whether the account number is present made it necessary to not extract that specific check into a function, as it's not reusable.
+One notable exceptions here: Italy's conditional formatting of the bank ID based on whether the account number is present made it necessary to not extract that specific check into a function, as it's not reusable.

 The tests cover all documented eventualities.